 Effective maintenance, encompassing predictive maintenance and preventive maintenance, is crucial for sustaining the continuous and optimal functionality of an organization’s systems, machinery, equipment, and assets.
 It’s an integral aspect of asset management.
-Lack of a maintenance plan may lead facility owners to encounter substantial downtimes and expensive repairs.
+Lack of a maintenance plan may lead facility owners to encounter substantial downtimes and expensive repairs due to machine failure.
 However, the efficacy of planned maintenance hinges on the specific strategy adopted.

 Some plant operators fix equipment failures only after the machinery malfunctions or break down.
 In contrast, others check the equipment well before it is in disrepair.
 There are many ways to plan maintenance, so knowing which one is best can be challenging.
 Most companies choose proactive maintenance strategy approaches.
 But, between the two most common, predictive and preventive, which one is better?